BrightID/BrightID-Constitution/README.md

 ### [Manager Registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing)
 Information about managers is kept in a [public registry](https://docs.google.com/spreadsheets/d/1z75VFvDPQK5oFmqpQ8vE_KUkHUSKdobNCchQR-gtPec/edit?usp=sharing).
 ### No Compensation or Reward
 Managers are not compensated for deliberation and voting.
-Managership does not entitle a manager to any share of assets held by the BrightID Main DAO.
-For the avoidance of doubt, the voting managers of BrightID Main DAO should be treated as managing agents of the organization and not constitute economic members of BrightID and its affiliates.
+Managership does not entitle a manager to any share of assets held by BrightID Main DAO.
+For the avoidance of doubt, the voting managers of BrightID Main DAO should be treated as managing agents of the organization and not constitute economic members of BrightID Main LLC and its affiliates.